Mulberry home page

 There are many ways to model any given set of data, and each of the XML schema languages – DTDs, W3C XML schemas, and a variety of other specification languages for denoting the structure and content of XML documents – has specific strengths.
 Developers must balance complex and often conflicting requirements.
 Just as it is often difficult to proofread one's own work, it can be difficult for developers to identify the weaknesses and biases in schemas they construct.
 An independent audit can identify inconsistencies or weaknesses in schemas before applications are developed using them.
 Early detection and correction leads to a better finished product with reduced lag time and long-range costs.

-Based on a client's needs, Mulberry Technologies, Inc., can perform several different levels of Independent Validation and Verification (IV&V) for XML schemas.
-We may report on the fit between the schema implementation and the application; provide detailed analysis, tagged samples, comparison to industry schemas, modularity evaluation, and analysis of character sets; and provide similar services according to your need.
+Based on a client’s needs, Mulberry Technologies, Inc., can perform several different levels of Independent Validation and Verification (IV&V) for XML schemas.
+We can report on the fit between the schema implementation and the application; provide detailed analysis, tagged samples, comparison to industry schemas, modularity evaluation, and analysis of character sets; and render similar services according to your need.

 Our report can take the form of an analytical white paper, code, or both.